 Senior and Disability Services

-The AARP Network of Age-Friendly Communities encourages cities, counties and states to pay increased attention to the environmental, economic, and social factors that influence the health and well-being of residents of all ages.
-The City of Hyattsville joined the network in 2017, and was the first city in Maryland to do so.
+The City of Hyattsville is proud to be a member of the AARP Age-Friendly Communities Network, which encourages cities, counties and states to pay increased attention to the environmental, economic, and social factors that influence the health and well-being of residents of all ages.
+Hyattsville was the first city in Maryland to join the network in 2017.
 The Mayor and Council adopted the City's Age-Friendly Action plan in 2019.

 Ageless Grace is a seated exercise program for the mind and body set to energetic music.
-Utilizing the science of neuroplasticity, 21 simple exercise are designed to improve motor skills, brain function, and fun with your neighbors!
-All classes are free, and no pre-registration is necessary.
-Classes are Wednesdays & Fridays, 10-11 AM, City Municipal Building
+Utilizing the science of neuroplasticity, 21 simple exercises help improve motor skills and brain function while having fun with your neighbors!